Clan Motto: Bydand (steadfast, abiding)

 Also known as a cap badge.

-There is no description for the color of the belt and therefore it may be depicted proper, or, argent, or in any of the prominent colors of the clan.
+There is no description for the color of the belt.
+Therefore, it may be depicted proper, or argent, or in any of the prominent colors of the clan.
 In the case of the Gordons it is often often blue, gold (or pale yellow) and sometimes green.
 Below are alternate depictions of the Clansman’s Badge.
-Traditionally a piece of the plant badge (Rock Ivy for the Gordons) would be worn on the hat to identify a clansman.
+In order to identify themselves as a clansman, an individual would traditionally wear a piece of the plant badge on the hat.
 Those men with more wealth would wear a cap badge mounted over a piece of tartan to identify their clan affiliation.

 The Standard of the Gordon Clan

 Consists of a pennant shaped flag.
 On the hoist is the St. Andrew’s Cross.
-The fly is divided horizontally in azure and or (blue and gold).
-Upon the fly immediately following the hoist is the Crest of the Marquis of Huntly and then two oblique red sashes emblazoned or the Clan War Cry ‘AnGordonach’ and finally the Clan Motto ‘Bydand’.
+The fly is divided horizontally in blue and gold.
+Upon the fly immediately following the hoist is the Crest of the Marquis of Huntly.
+Then two oblique red sashes emblazoned or the Clan War Cry ‘AnGordonach’ and finally the Clan Motto ‘Bydand’.
 Interspersed are five leaves of rock ivy Proper 1, 2 and 2 respectively.
-The Standard was used as a rallying point for the Clan in battle and contained the Clan Insignia which were readily recognizable to the clansmen.
+The Standard was used as a rallying point for the Clan in battle.
+As a result it contained the Clan Insignia which were readily recognizable to the clansmen.
 All Scottish Standards contain the St. Andrew’s Cross on the hoist.